Disclosure: WPrBlogger is reader-supported. We may earn a commission if you purchase through our links at no extra cost to you.

 Cons

-- No image optimization features – requires other plugin like Imagify, ShortPixel, Smush.it, et.
+No image optimization features – requires other plugins like Imagify, ShortPixel, Smush.it, etc.

 FlyingPress is the page caching plugin that many WP Rocket users who found the new pricing structure unacceptable migrated to.
 For one, it is one of the best WordPress caching plugins that also works straight out of the box with a minimal setup process.

 FlyingPress has similar features to WP Rocket.
-Removed Unused CSS, minified JS and CSS files, optimize CSS delivery, lazy loading, optimize database, and so much more.
+Removed Unused CSS, minified JS and CSS files, optimized CSS delivery, lazy loading, optimized database, and so much more.

-Combined with Flying Cdn, which utilises Cloudflare Enterprise services, FlyingPress delivers faster TTFB, robust website security features, and improved Core Web Vitals metrics.
+Combined with Flying Cdn, which utilises Cloudflare Enterprise services, FlyingPress delivers faster TTFB, robust website security, and improved Core Web Vitals.

 Besides, it achieves better CWV scores in the real world for users, as reported in the Chrome user report, and performs well in both PageSpeed Insight reports and lab tests.